idontknowtoobrother/idontknowtoobrother/README.md

 - 📫 My Contact **grimjakkrit@gmail.com**

 - 🧐 This Me
-  **I'm not a people who jelious or hate who have better coding skill If I found someone who have better skill I like to stay, learning, asking from them I just want to growup.
+  **I'm not a type of jelious or hate who have better coding skill If I found someone who have better skill I like to stay, learning, asking from them I just want to growup.
 Sorry for my English skill 😅**

 <h3 align="center">My coding skill I'm not a professional 😄</h3>